How To Take Care of Yourself And Overcome Emotional Eating

 Emotional eating happens because you are emotional… right?
 You turn to food consciously or unconsciously because something triggered you and caused an uncomfortable feeling to arise.
 If you’re stuck in emotional eating habits you probably don’t even notice it anymore.
 You just go straight to the refrigerator or the store to buy your bing items.

+With that said, how can you change your mind about food?
 The next time you are pulled toward emotional eating, stop and go inward instead.
 Food is a form of comfort deeply programmed into us.
-Cultivate a deeper sense of self-love, nurturing and comfort by learning food free forms of love, comfort, and self-nourishment.
+Cultivate a deeper sense of self-love, nurturing, and comfort by learning “food free” forms of love, comfort, and self-nourishment.

 There are many sensual and soul-freeing activities you can do instead of turning to food.
-Emotional eating is simply a habit you can change.
-Here are some things you can do to create a more sensual, sane, and empowered life, one that supports your sensual, feminine essence.
+Though a complex behavior, emotional eating, on a very basic level, is simply a habit you can change.
+Here are some things you can do to create a more sane, and sensually empowered life.
+One that supports your inherent sensual nature and awakens your divine feminine power.

 10 Things to Do Instead of Emotional Eating